Distributed optimization over time-varying directed graphs: Perturbed Push-Sum Protocol

 \section{Perturbed Push-Sum Protocol}

-This section is dedicated to the analysis a perturbed version of the so-called push-sum protocol, originally introduced in the groundbreaking work \cite{dobra-kempe} and recently analyzed in time-varying directed graphs in \cite{benezit, dominguez}.
-The push-sum is a protocol for node interaction in directed topologies which allows nodes to compute averages and other aggregates in spite of the one-way nature of the communication links.
+This section is dedicated to the analysis of a perturbed version of the so-called push-sum protocol, originally introduced in the groundbreaking work~\cite{dobra-kempe} and recently analyzed in time-varying directed graphs in~\cite{benezit, dominguez}.
+The push-sum is a protocol for node interaction which allows nodes to compute averages and other aggregates in the network with directed communication links.

-The original results of \cite{dobra-kempe, benezit, dominguez} demonstrate the convergence of the push-sum protocol.
-Here we will prove a generalization of this fact by showing that the protocol remains convergent even if the state of the nodes is perturbed at each step, as long as the size of the perturbations decays to zero.
-We will later use this result in the proof Theorems \ref{mainthm} and \ref{convrate}; because it has has a self-contained interpretation and analysis, we sequester it to this section.
+The work in~\cite{dobra-kempe, benezit, dominguez} demonstrates the convergence of the push-sum protocol.
+Here, we generalize this result by showing that the protocol remains convergent even if the state of the nodes is perturbed at each step, as long as the perturbations decay to zero.
+However, while the iterate sequences (at the nodes) obtained by the push-sum method converge to the average of the initial values of the nodes, the iterate sequences produced by the perturbed push-sum method need not converge to a common point; instead, they converge to each other over time.
+We will later use this result to prove Theorems \ref{mainthm} and \ref{convrate}.
+Since the result has a self-contained interpretation and analysis, we sequester it to this section.